 Applications may only be submitted by email to:

 Attn: Human Resources

-The Federal Public Defender is an equal opportunity employer and values diversity in the work place.
+The Federal Public Defender is an equal opportunity employer.